This is the most succinct way I’ve ever heard a painful, toxic, and deeply destructive marriage or intimate relationship described.

 I’ve been fortunate enough to share the separation, divorce, and single mum path with some of the most amazing women I’ve ever met.
 I feel so lucky to now count these beautiful ladies as some of my closest friends.
 We’ve been through so much together over the years and I know without a shadow of doubt that these ladies will always have my back as much as I will have theirs.

-Several years ago, I also met and fell in love with one of the kindest, most gentle, supportive, generous, and deeply respectful men I’ve ever met.
-Both he and his family welcomed my then 3 year old daughter and I into their lives and their hearts in equal measure.
-He’s been an incredibly loving and supportive partner and a wonderful male role model for all of our children ever since (yep, we’ve also had two more children together).
+Several years ago, I re-partnered with one of the kindest, most gentle, generous, and deeply respectful men I’ve ever met.
+Both he and his family welcomed my then 3 year old daughter and I into their lives and their hearts in equal measure and we’ve since had two more children together .

 I now call the beautiful Central Coast of NSW, Australia home.